 An up close inspection reveals the hopelessness of a full restoration.
 While the paint had been de-rusted, much of it had bubbled and pealed.
 The engine had such a build up of silt in it, that it rendered it impossible to rebuild.
 No attempt had been made to restore the interior.
 With the exception of the dash, much of it still looked as it did in 2007.
 Turns out, much of the mud inside the car is actually what's still holding it together.

 Abandoned were the plans to restore the car to running condition.
 While the leaf springs were replaced to correct the dropped rear end, the body was too brittle to replace the frame.
 Foster now describes the car as "more rust than bucket".

 The owners and Ultra One have since attempted to donate the car to a museum for static display.
-As a piece of 1950s Americana, it's historical value is without question but the poor state of the car has left many turning a deaf ear.
-The City of Tulsa rejected the idea of displaying it, no doubt eager to distant itself from disappointment the car brought in 2007.
+As a piece of 1950s Americana, its historical value is without question but the poor state of the car has left many turning a deaf ear.
+The City of Tulsa rejected the idea of displaying it, no doubt eager to distant itself from disappointing press the car brought to the city in 2007.
 The Smithsonian Institute also declined to accept the car stating that it was not "America's garage".

 2015 - Resurrection